CasianBlanaru/Storybook/Documentation/AdvancedRecipes.md

 # Advanced Recipes & Practical Guides

-This document provides practical recipes and guides for leveraging the features of the `my_fluid_storybook` integration to achieve common development tasks.
+This document provides practical recipes and guides for leveraging the features of the `fluid_storybook` integration to achieve common development tasks.

 ## Recipe 1: Story for a `tt_content` Element with Live TYPO3 Data